convexwf/uim-go/doc/frontend/uim-flutter-refactor.md

 └── ...
 ```

-Storage abstraction and the two implementations (Isar for native, IndexedDB for web) live under `storage/`.
+Storage abstraction and the two implementations (Isar Plus for native, IndexedDB for web) live under `storage/`.
 The rest of the app depends only on the interface.

 ---